 Keto Diet Tip #4.
 Prepare for Eating Out

 If you’ve ever tried a restricted diet like Paleo or vegan, you know how challenging it can be to eat out.
 Luckily for you, keto is super simple: meat and low-carb veggies, plus a drizzle of olive oil or real butter.
-You can also prepare by bringing a travel-size bottle of Keto Coffee Creamer with you.

 To make sure your restaurant of choice can accommodate your new eating plan, check out their menu ahead of time and check that they accept food substitutions.
 Replace any potatoes, fries, or bread with leafy greens, salad, or cruciferous veggies like broccoli and add a generous pour of MCTs to make it a truly keto meal.